yochaigal/cairn/wip/2e/setting-seeds.md

 You should now have a sufficient idea about the people and terrain of this region, and are finally ready to form these results into a coherent theme.

-For example, if I rolled up a people that were there religious and sought conversion, I'd assume they were a proud folk, but prone to religious extremes and proselytizing.
+For example, if my results described a people that were there religious and sought conversion, I'd assume they were a proud folk, but prone to religious extremes and proselytizing.
 And if their primary resources were land, yet spices were rare, I'd assume they grew their own food, but that due to a religious prohibition their cuisine was often bland.

-Presume that I also rolled up a ruling Faction of Nomads, whose primary Advantage was their conviction, I would assume the elites were a class of religious chiefs.
-If the Faction's Agenda was to cultivate a rare resource, but that they were hindered by cultural taboos, I might decide that they had hired the party to take on the task.
+Presume that I also rolled up a ruling faction of Nomads, whose primary advantage was their conviction.
+I could then assume that their elites were a class of religious chiefs.
+If the faction's agenda was to cultivate a rare resource, but they were hindered by cultural taboos, I might decide that they had hired the party to take on the task instead.
 Perhaps the object of their quest was a unique plant, only grown in a distant place, and that the mission must remain a secret?

-Finally, the party would meet with one of the Faction's Agents, a spy posing as a Peddler.
+Finally, the party would meet with one of the faction's agents, a spy posing as a peddler.
 Only she could tell them where the plant grew, and how to cultivate it.
+I keep in mind that this person should likely appear in the region's **Heart** (see below).

 ## Points of Interest